TorroesPrime/RoomOneOhOne/README.md

 ## Purpose of this project

-Primarily intended to be a personal project to give me a reason to push my skills in programming, documentation, and design.
+Primarily intended to be a personal project to give me a reason and means to push my skills in programming, documentation, and design.

 View [Current Status](current_status.md) to see the present standing of the project.